LHBank/WMarjoribanksPhotography/README.md

   the site.
 * Lightroom 4 - Pre-installed photography editing software used to compress the images used throughout the gallery pages.
 * [TinyPNG](https://tinypng.com/) - was used to further compress all images used throughout the site.
+* [Formspree.io](https://formspree.io/) - This tool was used to enable the user to contact the author/owner of the site, via a contact form on the Contact page.

 # Testing